kirstenopstad/factory/README.md

 3. ✅ Add properties to specify if a machine is operational, malfunctioning, or in the process of being repaired.
 4. ✅ Add properties to specify if an engineer is idle, or actively working on repairs.
 5. ✅ Add inspection dates to the machines, or dates of license renewal to the engineers.
-6. Add a table for incidents, showing which engineer repaired which machine.
+6. Add a table for workorders, showing which engineer repaired which machine.
 7. Add a table for locations, and specify which engineers or machines are located at which factory.
 8. Add styling to give life to the project.